Sharp spectral gap for some degenerate Witten Laplacians: Sharp quasimodes

-Due to the very locality of the constructions we are about to make, the only degeneracy orders that will appear are those of $\s$.
-This is why within this section (and this section only), we will always forget the superscript $\s$ in the notations of \eqref{eq:notationnu}, hence, here, $\overline \nu$ will denote $\sup_i \nu_i^\s$, $\underline \nu$ will denote $\inf_i \nu_i^\s$, etc.
+Due to the locality of the constructions we are about to make, the only degeneracy orders that will appear are those of $\s$.
+This is why throughout this section (and this section only), we will always omit the superscript $\s$ in the notations of \eqref{eq:notationnu}, hence, here, $\overline \nu$ will denote $\sup_i \nu_i^\s$, $\underline \nu$ will denote $\inf_i \nu_i^\s$, etc.